Have you tried my air fryer bagel recipe and thought, “man, that Matt guy is a genius?”

 Bagel breakfast sandwiches are easily one of the best breakfasts on the planet, but they can be quite a mess.
 This recipe solves that issue!

-Each of these breakfast bagel bombs is surprisingly filling, and only 300 calories and 23g of protein!
+Each of these breakfast bagel bombs is surprisingly filling and has only 300 calories and 23g of protein to keep you satisfied.

 The world is your bagel.

 If you want a quick walkthrough of this recipe, check out this web story!